My Curious Brain of Noise – Sarah Froggatt

 My Opinions on My Curious Brian of Noise

 I feel that this book is a great insight into Sensory Processing Disorder for those who are new to the condition, whilst also providing a deeper understanding to those already knowledgeable.
-It really helped me stop and take another look at how things may be for The Sensory Seeker and understand why some of his behaviours come about.
-It reinforced my beliefs that communication is key.
+The story really helped me stop and take another look at how things may be for The Sensory Seeker and understand why some of his behaviours come about.
+Plus it reinforced my beliefs that communication is key.
 It was extremely well written with a mix of fact, humour and great story telling.
 Believe me I do not get much time to read and I need to “get into” a book to read it – this definitely had that.
 I loved the illustrations that not only broke the book up a bit more but further went on to explain what was going on in Luca’s head.

 I recommend you go get this book – even if you don’t want to understand Sensory Processing Disorder it is a very good read.